0xchase/HACS408E/content/schedule/week-02/lab-1/index.md

 ---
 title: "Lab 1: Firmware Startup Analysis"
 weight: 1
-draft: true
+draft: false
 ---

 ## Overview

 {{< callout emoji="💡" >}}

-The goal of this lab is to get you familliar with some new tools for analyzing extracted filesystems from embedded devices.
+The goal of this lab is to get you familiar with some new tools for analyzing extracted filesystems from embedded devices.
 Also this should hopefully serve as an initial guide for how to start looking for vulnerabilities in embedded systems.

 **Goals:**

-- Practice linux file searching commands
+- Use the `binwalk` firmware reversing tool.
-- Learn how to use `chroot`
+- Practice common Linux commands and get more practice working in a terminal.
-- (Indirectly) work with `qemu` user-mode emulation
+- Understand how to analyze the boot process of embedded Linux devices.

 **Estimated Time:** `45 Minutes`